-Statistics reveal that fibroadenomas are one of the most prevalent breast conditions, affecting approximately 10% of women at some point in their lives.
-Yet, available treatment options for these non-cancerous breast tumors have traditionally been limited and often involve invasive surgery, leading to a need for more effective and less invasive treatment options.
+Statistics reveal that fibroadenomas are one of the most prevalent breast conditions, affecting approximately 10% of women.
+Yet, available treatment options for these non-cancerous breast tumors are limited and often involve invasive surgery.
+Women often find themselves looking for less invasive, yet effective options to manage their fibroadenomas.

-In this article, we will explore the prevalence of fibroadenomas, current fibroadenoma management, the unmet need, and recent advances in minimally invasive approaches.
+This article will explore the prevalence of fibroadenomas, current management guidelines, and recent advances in minimally invasive approaches.

 What are Fibroadenomas?